milvus-io/milvus-docs/site/en/userGuide/tools/attu_install-helm.md

 ---
-id: insight_install-helm.md
+id: attu_install-helm.md
 label: Install with Helm Chart
 order: 1
-group: insight
+group: attu
-related_key: insight
+related_key: attu
-summary: Learn how to install Milvus Insight with Helm Chart to manage your Milvus service.
+summary: Learn how to install Milvus Attu with Helm Chart to manage your Milvus service.
 ---

-# Install Milvus Insight
+# Install Milvus Attu

-This topic describes how to install Insight, an efficient open-source management tool for Milvus.
+This topic describes how to install Attu, an efficient open-source management tool for Milvus.

 {{tab}}